acemod/ACE3/docs/wiki/framework/interactionMenu-framework.md

 - **Zeus** (`ACE_ZeusActions`)
 Available to Zeus

-`ACE_Actions` and `ACE_SelfActions` can be added via config or by calling functions, it is generally preferred to add actions via config.
+`ACE_Actions` and `ACE_SelfActions` can be added via config or by calling functions.
 Zeus actions can only be added via config.
+Functions will not be executed on server, only on clients with interface.

 The simplest action is just a condition and statement.
 The code to these are passed `[_target, _player, _actionParams]`. `_player` is `ace_player`; `_target` is the object being interacted with; and the 3rd argument is the optional action parameters (default `[]`).